Nictiz/Nictiz-R4-zib2020/mp changes since validation round3.md

 - Added guidance on how to deal with MedicationDispense.inten (#127).
 - Added extension for FinancialIndicationCode concept in nl-core-DispenseRequest (#106).
 - Added SearchParameters to nl-core folder, created based on new Profiling Guidelines (#139).
+- Improved guidance on StopType (#114).
+- Added extensions with mapping of 'RelatieZorgepisode' in MedicationAgreement and DispenseRequest (#105) and removed previously made implicit mappings for EpisodeOfCare.